Bolan Mail

 Bolan Mail (بولان میل) is a passenger train operated daily by Pakistan Railways between Karachi and Quetta.
 The trip takes approximately 20 hours 25 minutes to cover a published distance of 916 km, running at 45 kph & traveling along a stretch of the Karachi–Peshawar Railway Line, Kotri–Attock Railway Line and Rohri–Chaman Railway Line.
 The train is named after the famous Bolan Pass, a strategically located pass connecting to Central Asia.
+The train was cancelled after the 2022 floods, but service was restored on 25 December 2023..Currently, the train is running once every 2 days with only one rake.
+There is an AC dining car on the train.